KwanLab/Autometa/docs/source/running-autometa.rst

 Run the pipeline using the command below.

-Note: Unless specified using the parameters (:code:`--interim_dir`, :code:`--outdir`, and :code:`--tracedir`), intermediate and temporary files will be created relative to the directory this is executed from.

 .. code-block:: bash

     nf-core launch KwanLab/Autometa

-You will then be provided two "launch method" options: "Web based" or "Command line".
-While it is possible to use the command line version, it is preferred and easier to use the Web based GUI.
+You will then be asked to choose "Web based" or "Command line".
+While it is possible to use the command line version, it is preferred and easier to use the web-based GUI.
 Use the arrow keys to select one or the other and then press return/enter.

-Note: You can use `tmux <https://github.com/tmux/tmux/wiki>`_ or `screen <https://www.gnu.org/software/screen/>`_ in case you want to exit the window or disconnect from the server.

 Set autometa parameters with web based GUI
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^